 Edmonton to Jasper national park – 3 hours and 46 minutes across 365 km via the Yellowhead highway that travels due east of Edmonton.

-Our readers get access to a shuttle transfer service between Jasper national park and Edmonton downtown
+Our readers get access to a shuttle transfer service between Jasper and Edmonton downtown

 Edmonton Airport to Edmonton City – YEG is the international airport code for Edmonton and is a 27 minute drive between each other

 Vancouver to Edmonton – We’ve road tripped Edmonton to Vancouver before stopping in Nelson and Kelowna and it’s a lot of driving and you have two options.

 Via Banff will take you 13 hours and 26 minutes

 Via Jasper will take you 12 hours and 24 minutes